 - 30 g Cheddar

-- Add the flour and whisk together to make a paste called a roux.
+- Add the flour to the melted butter and whisk until well combined, creating a paste known as a roux.

-- Keep stirring the roux over a low heat for a minute.
+- Stir the roux continuously over low heat for one minute.

-- Continue whisking until you have added all the milk.
+- Keep whisking until all the milk is incorporated.

-- Add the grated cheese and stir through to melt.
+- Add the grated cheeses and stir until melted and well combined.

-- Serve immediately, while warm or allow to cool and place in an airtight container in the fridge to serve later.
+- Serve the nacho cheese sauce immediately while warm, or allow it to cool and store it in an airtight container in the fridge for later use.